I guess it was the sermon on the Trinity

 And so do I.

-So I guess I can hold tightly to my secret heresies
+So while I will, still, hold tightly to my secret heresies